If you got to go into all kinds of contortions, if you got to go outside the bounds of the law to save the act.

 Why is Ginsburg writing a dissent and she's on the winning side?

-Nobody could have figured this out.
+Nobody going to figure this out.

-She was upset that Roberts, in his ruling, decided that the commerce clause technique was unconstitutional.
+She was upset that Roberts, in his ruling, decided that the Commerce Clause technique was unconstitutional.

 It was the first thing that was reported.

-They all wrote, and because well, they had no choice, that's how the court announced it.
+They all wrote, well, they had no choice.

 We were defrauded, we were defrocked, and then we were teased and mocked because the first thing the court released was commerce clause mandate unconstitutional.